valentina-bec/valentina-bec/README.md

 ###### new here

 - 👋 Hi, I’m valentina
-- 👀 I’m courious about data science projects
+- 👀 I’m curious about data science projects
+- but now in the 🐰 🕳️ with computer science cs50x

 - and love to sailing :sailboat: